BornomalaSoftware/eBoardResults_Bangladesh/README.md

 - Institution Analytics
 - Board Analytics

 This app is not affiliate with Intermediate and Secondary Education Boards or Ministry of Education of Bangladesh.
-All the data is managed by the government.
 This app is just a simplified app version of the government website.